wlh18/react-1/README.md

 export default MyComponent;
 ```

-We can display our stae values inside of our JSX by wrapping them inside of `{}`.
+We can display our state values inside of our JSX by wrapping them inside of `{}`.

 ```javascript
 import React from 'react';